Skip to main content

 "scheduledAt": "2026-05-08T12:00:00Z"

-See schedule a post for the full lifecycle and constraints.
+See schedule a post for the full lifecycle and the v1 text-only constraint.

 What to subscribe to

-A successful immediate publish fires post.published.
-A scheduled publish fires post.queued immediately and then post.published (or post.rejected / post.failed) when the worker runs.
+Webhooks fire per target, not per batch.
+A successful immediate publish on three targets fires three post.published events.
+A scheduled batch fires post.queued per target on accept, then post.published / post.rejected / post.failed per target when the worker runs.
 Subscribe via POST /v1/webhook-endpoints and verify signatures per webhooks.

 Idempotency